Raynes Park railway station: Services

+Additional services call at the station during the peak hours.

 Connections

 London Buses routes 57, 131, 152, 163, 200 and K5 and night route N87 serve the station.

 Refurbishment

 Raynes Park railway station was refurbished between March 2009 and July 2009.
 The refurbishment programme involved constructing a new entrance, ticket office and gateline, and converting the previous ticket office into a new retail unit.
 Automatic ticket gates were installed at all of the exits to the station, which allowed the station to accept the Oyster "Pay as you go" electronic ticketing system from January 2010.
 Waiting rooms, toilets, and platform areas were also refurbished to improve passenger safety and comfort.